FabioChiodini/ProjectSpawnSwarmtc/README.md

 An application (etcd-browser) has been added for showing in a web GUI the data that gets stored to etcd:

 ![Alt text](etcd-browser.png "etcd-browser")

+To enable the use of this application it is necessary to **manually** open port 4001 on the VM where the main script is launched.
+App port (8000) for etcd-browser is opend up automatically.

 ### Consul
 Following are some examples of the Consul outputs.